 It’s one of the most important questions that can ever be asked: What must I believe to be saved?
 And it was asked of Pastor John a few years back in a Q&A setting.
 Here’s how Pastor John answered the question:

-Well, Paul says, “Believe on the Lord Jesus Christ and you will be saved.”
-He says: “If you confess with your lips that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.”
+Paul says, “Believe in the Lord Jesus, and you will be saved” (Acts 16:31).
+He says, “If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved” (Romans 10:9).

-So what has he now done to solve the problem of our alienation from him?
+So, what has he now done to solve the problem of our alienation from him?
 He has sent his Son into the world.
 You have got to believe in the deity of Jesus.
-It says in Psalm 49 that no man can pay a ransom for another man.
-And three verses later, I think it is verse 15, it says: God will pay the ransom.
-So he couldn’t have used John or Peter or Paul to die for us.
-He had to have the God man die for us.
-So the deity of Jesus is essential.
+It says, in Psalm 49:7, that no man can pay a ransom for another man.
+And just a few verses later, it says that God will pay the ransom (Psalm 49:15).
+So, he couldn’t have used John, or Peter, or Paul to die for us.
+He had to have the God-man die for us.
+So, the deity of Jesus is essential.

 And then what did he do?
-What did he do?
 Well, he lived a perfect life.
-You can’t believe that Jesus sinned and be saved, I don’t think, because then the sacrifice made for you was not what was required and you are not believing in what God did for you.
-So he is a sinless Son of God and now he gives himself up to die in my place.
-So the substitutional dimension of the death of Christ for my sins.
-And there is lots of ways to talk about that in the Bible.
+You can’t believe that Jesus sinned and be saved, I don’t think, because then the sacrifice made for you was not what was required, and you are not believing in what God did for you.
+So, he is a sinless Son of God, and now he gives himself up to die in my place: the substitutional dimension of the death of Christ for my sins.
+And there are lots of ways to talk about that in the Bible.
 And I think you can be very confused about some of those and be saved.